lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 hidden: false
 ---

 As a newcomer to functional programming, I thought mutability was prohibited.
-Although I figured out how to use immutability in most situations, I found there are obvious cases where it doesn’t work such as modeling and updating in-memory state (e.g. in-memory caches and counters).
-I was wrong to think that functional programming mandates only using immutable values.
+Although I figured out how to use immutability in most situations, I found there were obvious cases where it doesn’t work such as modeling and updating in-memory state (e.g. in-memory caches and counters).
+I was wrong to think that functional programming mandated using only immutable values.
 Functional programming requires referential transparency, but as long as that holds, mutability is fine.

 In some cases, in-memory state can be modeled using the [state monad](https://typelevel.org/cats/datatypes/state.html).
 It provides a way to represent state that is updated sequentially.
 If you have a case where state moves serially from one value to another by taking the previous state as an input, then you should look at the state monad.
-However, if your use case needs to update state concurrently rather than sequentially, look no further than Cats Effect’s `Ref` (Actually, you can also look at Zio for another `Ref` implementation if you prefer).
+However, if your use case needs to update state concurrently rather than sequentially, look no further than Cats Effect’s `Ref` (Additionally, you can look at Zio for another `Ref` implementation if you prefer).

 ## Ref: An Overview
 `Ref` is a mutable reference which: